 1964 Porsche 356 C 1600 SC 'Sunroof' Coupe by Reutter

-- Rare Sunroof Coupe in Champagne Yellow
+- Rare Sunroof Coupe in the ultimate specification

 - A beautifully restored California car

-- Thrilling to drive; the ultimate specification
+- Thrilling to drive; matching-numbers example

 Evolution and sales success came quite quickly.
 Max Hoffman, importer extraordinaire, exposed the entire American market to the virtues of Porsche performance and engineering, establishing a devoted following for the various 356 iterations, particularly the Speedster, for which he is largely credited.
 The cars were continually refined, with displacement increasing from 1,086 cubic centimeters all the way to 1.6 liters and even beyond.

 After the end of 356B production in July 1963, the 356C was introduced as the final version before the introduction of the 911, which finally arrived on the U.S. market for the 1965 model year.
 However, besides the revised hubcaps and Dunlop four-wheel disc brakes, changes were rather minor.